 Working on the Harper College campus is one good way to become involved.
 Meet new people, learn something and have some fun, all while making extra money.
-There are job opportunities in most campus offices to which you can probably match your skills and interests.
-For more information, check with the offices that interest you or stop in the Office of Student Financial Assistance.
-Some College offices post their on-campus student employment openings on the bulletin boards outside the Career Center.
+Most campus offices have job opportunities to which you can probably match your skills and interests.
+Check with the offices that interest you, ask the Office of Student Financial Assistance or check in the CEN job listing system for on-campus student employment.